 The project team includes researchers from Queen's University Belfast, Ruhr-Universität Bochum, the Freiburger Institut für Paläowissenschaftliche Studien, Museo Arqueológico Comarcal de Orihuela and Universidad de Murcia.

 We would also like to acknowledge crucial IT support from ArchGate project staff, who never lost their nerve in trying to respond – mostly on very short notice – to what must have appeared to them some quite bizarre requests to tailor the ArchGate software to our outlandish project needs.

 Funding for the project was kindly made available by the British Academy from its Albert Reckitt Archaeology Fund.

 Please click here for a preliminary note on the 2010 campaign, published in the Prehistoric Society's newsletter PAST (# 67, April 2011).

-Information released to the local press release following our 2011 campaign, including some footage from the respective press conference is available at the following URLs:
+Information released to the local press release following our 2011 campaign is available at the following URL: